OfficialOzioma/tweetAI/README.md

 php artisan migrate
 ```

-7. Configure Pusher or your preferred WebSocket provider in the `.env` file.
+1. Configure Pusher details in the `.env` file.

 ### Running the Application